tarekegn-git/popular_movies_sql/data_preparation_mysql.md

 Result:
 ![highest_grossing_duplicates](https://github.com/user-attachments/assets/e65cea25-9691-4949-97d3-79ee2e618ce0)
-The result shows some movies have duplicate entries but we can't confirm that since some movies may have similar titles with different release years.
-To check this scenario lets get title and realese year of the movie `Aladdin` and `Beauty and the Beast using` using `WHERE` keyword as follows:
+The result shows that some movies have duplicate entries, but we can't confirm that since some movies may have similar titles with different release years.
+To check this scenario, let's get the title and release year of the movies `Aladdin` and `Beauty and the Beast using the` using `WHERE` keyword as follows:
 ```
--- Let's check the Aladin movie with 2 row entries to confirm
+-- Let's check the Aladdin movie with 2-row entries to confirm
 SELECT title, year
 FROM highest_grossing_movies
 WHERE title = 'Aladdin';